 - Whipped cream

 - PREPARATION: Preheat oven to 350 degrees F and place rack at center.
 Cover bottom and at least half-way up the sides of the 10-inch springform pan with two sheets of aluminum foil.
 Add a folded lightweight dishtowel to the bottom of a roasting pan.
 (This will keep the springform pan firmly set in the bain marie.)
 Heat a kettle of water to boiling.

 - MAKE/BAKE CRUST: In food processor, pulse walnuts with sugar, ginger, and cinnamon until finely ground.
 Pour in butter and pulse until mixture is like moist sand.
 Using a small sheet of plastic wrap or a flat-bottomed measuring cup (or both), press the crumbs evenly into the bottom of the pan and up the sides ½-inch.
+Place pan on rimmed baking sheet.
 Bake 12 minutes and remove to a rack while you make the filling.
 Raise oven temperature to 500 degrees F.

 - MAKE FILLING AND ADD TO CRUST IN PAN: Using an electric mixture or food processor, beat or pulse the cream cheese with the lemon juice and vanilla extract until smooth.
 Scrape down bowl.
 Add the sugar, cornstarch, and salt.
 Beat or process for 3 minutes or until creamy, light, and smooth.
 Beat/pulse in eggs one at a time only until each is just mixed.
 Do not over beat.
 (Cake will rise and fall, perhaps cracking in oven if eggs are overbeaten.)
 Beat/pulse in puréed peach until just mixed.
 Pour batter into prepared crust.
 Place the springform pan in the center of the folded towel in the roasting or large baking pan.